tgowon/effective-java-3e-notes/items/item-08.md

   - A "native peer" is a native (non-Java) object to which a normal object delegates via native methods.
   - Because a native peer is not a normal object, the garbage collector doesn't know about it and can't reclaim it when its Java peer is reclaimed.
 This is where finalizer/cleaners come in handy.

-## What should you do instead of using finalizers / cleaners?
+## What should you do _instead_ of using finalizers / cleaners?

 > Just have your class implement AutoCloseable, and require its clients to invoke the close method on each instance when it is no longer needed, typically using `try-with-resources` to ensure termination even in the face of exceptions (Item 9).
 >
 > One detail worth mentioning is that the instance must keep track of whether it has been closed: the `close` method must record in a field that the object is no longer valid, and other methods must check this field and throw an `IllegalStateException` if they are called after the object has been closed.

-## An example of a Cleaner / AutoCloseable in Action
+## An Example of a Cleaner / AutoCloseable in Action

 ```java
 import java.lang.ref.Cleaner;